Bounding the Number of Minimal Transversals in Tripartite 3-Uniform Hypergraphs: Introduction

 \begin{theorem} For any integer $n$, \end{theorem}

-The proof of Theorem~\ref{thm:upper} relies on a technique introduced by Kullman~\cite{DBLP:journals/tcs/Kullmann99} and used on similar objects by Lonc and Truszczy\'nski~\cite{DBLP:journals/dm/LoncT08}.
-It resembles the approach used in the analysis of exact exponential-time algorithms, \emph{measure and conquer}, see for example by Fomin, Grandoni and Kratsch~\cite{DBLP:journals/jacm/FominGK09}.
+We prove Theorem~\ref{thm:lower} through a construction based on a hypergraph on fifteen vertices found \textit{via} computer search.
+The proof of Theorem~\ref{thm:upper} relies on a technique introduced by Kullman~\cite{DBLP:journals/tcs/Kullmann99} and used by Lonc and Truszczy\'nski~\cite{DBLP:journals/dm/LoncT08} on rank 3 hypergraphs.
+This class contains $(3,3)$-hypergraphs but is much larger, and the bound they obtain is greater than the trivial one implied by the tripartition in our case.
+This proof technique resembles measure and conquer, an approach used in the analysis of exact exponential-time algorithms, see for example Fomin, Grandoni and Kratsch~\cite{DBLP:journals/jacm/FominGK09}.

-In~\cite{DBLP:journals/dm/LoncT08}, the authors consider the class of hypergraphs of rank 3 (hypergraphs in which the edges have arity at most 3).
-This class contains the tripartite 3-uniform hypergraphs, but the general bound they obtained ($1.6702^n$) is larger than the trivial one in our specific case.